munnep/move_state/README.md

 # Move a resource in the state file
-In this repository you will create 2 resources.
-You will then change the terraform code in which 1 resource will be in a module.

-You will then use the ```terraform mv``` command to make this change to the state file to make sure the resource doesn't get recreated.
+This repository will show you an example on how to use the ```terraform mv``` command to move a resource within a Terraform state file

+This specific example does the following:
+- create 2 resources
+- change the terraform code of 1 resource to a module
+- alter the state file by using ```terraform mv```

 # Prerequisites